What do the street protests over George Floyd’s death have to do with limb loss?

 “I do think there’s a connection,” says Sean Harrison, an African American amputee and founder of the Amp Life Foundation.
 “I don’t think the protesters are necessarily thinking about this from a medical standpoint, but I would say that’s another dimension of it.
 When medical companies do studies to try to understand [high rates of amputation among black Americans], what they come back with is the lack of education for taking care of yourself and the lack of overall resources.
 There are fewer doctors, less access to medicine, less nutritious food available to people in these communities.”

-Harrison, who works as an amputee patient advocate for Hanger Clinics in northern and central California, worries that the violent nature of this week’s protests may end up exacerbating the health problems that contribute to limb loss in black and low-income communities.
+Harrison, who works as an amputee patient advocate for Hanger Clinics in northern and central California, regrets that this week’s protests included some property destruction, which may end up exacerbating the health problems that contribute to limb loss in black and low-income communities.

 “It’s a devastating blow when people are destroying things,” he says.
 “I saw this older lady being interviewed on TV, and she was saying how she can’t get her medicine because of the protests—the store in her neighborhood was looted, the pharmacy was shut down, and she couldn’t get to the bus.
 There are nurses who can’t get into into these neighborhoods to see patients who need their wound vac dressings changed.”

-Harrison sympathizes with the protestors’ grievances.
+But Harrison sympathizes with the protestors’ grievances on a very deep and personal level.
 He grew up in the South during the Civil Rights era and has experienced plenty of discrimination personally.
 Although he doesn’t talk about it often, he lost his leg when a policeman—mistaking him for a criminal suspect—crashed into him on a San Francisco freeway.

 “I could have been one of those young black men who died at the hands of the cops,” Harrison says.
 “I’ve been through it.
 I’ve lived it.”